rlimazzz/obsidian-vault/Alemão/Easy German/Easy German 629.md

 Ausnahmsweise mal - For once
 Ich werde - I will
-Das klingt nach einem guten Abend - That's sounds like a good evening
+Das klingt nach einem guten Abend - That's sounds like a good evening Donnerstagnachmittag - Thursday afternoon Teilnehmerinnen - Participants
+Habt ihr schon Pläne für heute Abend? - Do you already have plans for this evening?